jlcoulter/momus/README.md

 **Generic API test harness with a composable assertion AST.**

 Momus is a domain-agnostic test runner for HTTP APIs.
 Tests are defined as a JSON plan — a tree of steps (requests, sequences, parallel blocks) with composable assertions on responses.
-No DSL, no vendor lock-in, no FHIR coupling.

 ## Quick Start